gplepage/corrfitter/doc/source/example-etab.rst

 which gives us confidence in the original results.
 Results for the fourth and higher states have larger errors, as expected.

-Note that while the chi-squared value for this last fit is almost identical to that in the  original fit, the Bayes Factor (from ``logGBF``) is exp(2175.1-2160.9)=1,469,000 times larger for the original fit.
+Note that while the |chi2| value for this last fit is almost identical to that in the  original fit, the Bayes Factor (from ``logGBF``) is exp(1277.1-1270.3)=899 times larger for the original fit.
 The Bayes Factor gives us a sense of which prior the data prefer.
-Specifically it says that our Monte Carlo data are 1,469,000 times more likely to have come from a model with the original prior than from one with the more conservative prior.
+Specifically it says that our Monte Carlo data are 899 times more likely to have come from a model with the original prior than from one with the more conservative prior.
 This further reinforces our confidence in the original results.